-The two MAL methods used in this study are ANN (referred to as MAL-1) and random forest (RF; referred to as MAL-2; Breiman, 2001).
-Unlike QMN, QMR, and INT that are carried out for each DOY, MAL uses complete observation records of s to ensure that ANN and RF are trained with enough values.
-MAL models are trained using the first 70 % of observations and tested using the remaining 30 % of observations.
-The MAL models' validation based on the 30 % of observations can indicate their performance in the reconstruction period.

-The input data are from neighboring stations and concurrent reanalysis estimates.
-For each s, neighboring stations are determined in a way similar to Step-2, but the CC is calculated using data from the entire observation period.
-Neighboring stations with a CC lower than all reanalysis products (ERA5, JRA-55, and MERRA-2) are excluded.
-The remaining neighboring stations and three reanalysis products form a complete repository of input features.
-Then, for each day that s has no observation, the input features are extracted from the repository in three steps: (1) neighboring stations without observations for the day are excluded, (2) the remaining neighboring stations and reanalysis products are ranked according to their CC with s, and (3) at most five stations/reanalysis products with the highest CC are selected.
-In this way, s will have multiple combinations of input features to ensure that all days with missing values have estimates.
-All combinations are used to train and test the ANN and RF models, resulting in multiple estimated series for s.
-The final estimates of s are generated in three steps: (1) the Kling-Gupta efficiency (KGE'; Kling et al., 2012) of all estimated series is calculated using all observations of s and ranked from high to low KGE' (see Sect.
-3.4 for definition of KGE'), (2) the series with a higher KGE' is used to constitute the estimates of s in sequence, and (3) the second step is repeated until there are no missing values for s.
-This approach ensures that the "best" and complete estimates are provided for s.
+- 321 The two MAL methods used in this study are ANN (referred as MAL-1) and random forest (RF, referred as MAL-2; - 322 Breiman, 2001).
+Unlike QMN, QMR and INT that are carried out for each DOY, MAL uses complete observation - 323 records of s to ensure that ANN and RF are trained with enough values.
+MAL models are trained using the first 70% - 324 observations and tested using the remaining 30% observations.
+The MAL models' validation based on the 30% - observations can indicate their performance in the reconstruction period. - 326 The input data are from neighboring stations and concurrent reanalysis estimates.
+For each s, neighboring stations are - 327 determined in a way similar with Step-2, but CC is calculated using data in the entire observation period.
+Neighboring - 328 stations with CC lower than all reanalysis products (ERA5, JRA-55, and MERRA-2) are excluded.
+The remaining - 329 neighboring stations and three reanalysis products form a complete repository of input features.
+Then, for each day - that s has no observation, the input features are extracted from the repository in three steps: (1) neighboring stations - without observations for the day are excluded, (2) the remaining neighboring stations and reanalysis products are - ranked according to their CC with s, and (3) at most five stations/reanalysis products with the highest CC are selected. - 333 In this way, s will have multiple combinations of input features to ensure that all days with missing values have - estimates.
+All combinations are used to train and test the ANN and RF models, resulting in multiple estimated series - for s.
+The final estimates of s are generated in three steps: (1) the Kling-Gupta Efficiency (KGE; Kling et al., 2012) - of all estimated series is calculated using all observations of s, and ranked from high to low KGE (see Sect.
+3.4 for - definition of KGE); (2) the series with higher KGE is used to constitute the estimates of s in sequence; and (3) the - 338 second step is repeated until there are no missing values for s.
+This approach ensures that "best" and complete estimates - are provided for s.

-- MAL-1.
-A four-layer ANN is used.
-The input layer has a maximum of five nodes (depending on the number of input features), the two hidden layers both have 20 nodes, and the output layer has one node for generating precipitation or temperature estimates.
-The transfer functions are hyperbolic tangent sigmoid for hidden layers and linear for the output layer.
+- MAL-1: A four-layer ANN is used.
+The input layer has a maximum of five nodes (depending on the number of - input features), the two hidden layers both have 20 nodes, and the output layer has one node for generating - precipitation or temperature estimates.
+The transfer functions are hyperbolic tangent sigmoid for hidden layers - and linear for the output layer.
 The training function is resilient backpropagation.
-The model is trained using the first 50 % of data, validated using the subsequent 20 % of data, and tested using the final 30 % of data. - MAL-2.
-An RF model with 50 trees is built with 70% training data and 30% testing data.
-The minimum number of samples per tree leaf is five.
+The model is trained using the - first 50% data, validated using the subsequent 20% data, and tested using the final 30% data. - MAL-2: A RF model with 50 trees is built with 70% training data and 30% testing data.
+The minimum number - of samples per tree leaf is 5.
 The input nodes depend on the number of input features like MAL-1.

-Group 5: multi-strategy merging (MRG)
+347 Group 5: Multi-Strategy Merging (MRG)